fh295/fh295.github.io/index.md

 </div>
 <div style="clear:both;"></div>

 Children learn to understand language while learning to [perceive, interact-with, explain and make predictions about the world around them](http://psycnet.apa.org/record/1973-30971-000).
 Our linguistic knowledge depends critically on [sensory-motor and perceptual processes](https://www.tandfonline.com/doi/abs/10.1080/17470210701623605), which in turn are influenced and shaped by our language.

 My work simulates this process of acquiring language jointly with perceptual and motor processes as a path to realistic language understanding in fully embodied systems.
-With many brilliant collaborators at Deepmind, I have developed [agents that can learn the meaning of words and short phrases as they pertain to perceptual stimuli and complex action sequences](https://arxiv.org/pdf/1706.06551.pdf) in continuous [3D worlds](https://github.com/deepmind/lab).
+With many brilliant collaborators at Deepmind, I have developed [agents that can learn the meaning of words and short phrases as they pertain to perceptual stimuli and complex action sequences](https://arxiv.org/abs/1910.00571) in [3D worlds](https://github.com/deepmind/lab).
 These agents naturally compose known words to successfully interpret never-seen-before phrases, a trait that matches the productivity of human language understanding.

-Further analysis showed that learning is much more efficient if agents [exploit multiple complementary learning algorithms](https://arxiv.org/abs/1710.09867), another property of [human language learning](https://www.ncbi.nlm.nih.gov/pubmed/7624455).
-We developed [AGILE](https://arxiv.org/pdf/1806.01946.pdf), an algorithm that jointly learns a instruction-conditioned reward function and a policy for realising that instruction.
+We have also showed that learning is much more efficient if agents [exploit multiple complementary learning algorithms](https://arxiv.org/abs/1710.09867), another property of [human language learning](https://www.ncbi.nlm.nih.gov/pubmed/7624455).

+You may also be interested in [AGILE](https://arxiv.org/pdf/1806.01946.pdf), an algorithm that jointly learns a instruction-conditioned reward function and a policy for realising that instruction.
 This provides a solution to a critical challenge for training agents to follow language commands; that the truth conditions of most linguistic expressions are typically [very hard to express formally](https://en.wikipedia.org/wiki/Philosophical_Investigations) (e.g. in a programmed reward function).

 <br/>
 ## Perception, abstraction and analogy

 <img align="left" src="matrices-opt.gif" width="200" hspace="20">

-A child might learn what *growing* means by observing a sibling, a pet or a plant get physically bigger, but once understood, the same idea of growing can be applied to pocket money, a tummy ache or Dad’s age.
+A child might learn what *growing* means by observing a sibling, a pet or a plant get bigger, but once understood, the same idea of growing can be applied to pocket money, a tummy ache or Dad’s age.
 This ability to represent relations, principles or ideas like *growing* with sufficient abstraction that they can be flexibly (re-)applied in disparate, and potentially unfamiliar, contexts and domains is [central to human cognition, analogical reasoning and language](https://www.youtube.com/watch?v=n8m7lFQ3njk).

-My work has shown that neural networks that combine raw perception from pixels, together with components for reasoning across discrete sets of images, can exhibit strong analogical reasoning and impressive generalisation [if trained in a particular way](https://openreview.net/pdf?id=SylLYsCcFm).
+Colleagues and I have shown that neural networks that combine raw perception from pixels, together with components for reasoning across discrete sets of images, can exhibit strong analogical reasoning and impressive generalisation [if trained in a particular way](https://openreview.net/pdf?id=SylLYsCcFm).
 Similar models can also be trained to solve visual reasoning tasks [that challenge even the most able humans](https://arxiv.org/abs/1807.04225); our dataset of these problems is available for further research [here](https://github.com/deepmind/abstract-reasoning-matrices).

 <br/>
 <br/>